-The following are some tips and advice on how to sharpen a dull knife and how to sharpen a knife that’s already pretty sharp – from knifemaker James Wahls.
+The following are some tips and advice on how to sharpen a dull knife and how to make a knife that’s already pretty sharp – even sharper.

-The invariable issue that you will encounter is sharpening a knife in a way that will end up with a very sharp edge.
+The invariable issue that you will encounter is sharpening a dulled knife back to a very sharp edge.
 Until you have actually sharpened a knife the right way, you won’t know what you’re missing…

 My personal preference in knife sharpening is as follows.